Network Analysis

 Workflow B: Routing, Service Areas, and Closest Facility

-Step 3 - Shortest Path
+Step 3 - Shortest Path and K-Shortest Alternatives

-Processing Toolbox -> Network Analysis:
+Processing Toolbox -> Whitebox Workflows -> Network Analysis:

 Step 4 - Service Area (Isochrone)